primer/css/.github/CONTRIBUTING.md

 2. Update the primer version in your terminal  `bin/npm install primer@<version>`.

-3. Update `stylelint-config-primer` in your terminal to the appropriate version `bin/npm install stylelint-config-primer@latest`.

-4. If you need to make changes to github/github due to the Primer release, make a separate branch.
+3. If you need to make changes to github/github due to the Primer release, make a separate branch.
 When ready, merge that branch into your release branch.

-5. Add reviewers.
+4. Add reviewers.

-6. Check that every deleted vendor file has an accompanying updated vendor file and that the version numbers look correct.
+5. Check that every deleted vendor file has an accompanying updated vendor file and that the version numbers look correct.

-7. Test on review-lab.
+6. Test on review-lab.

-8. When ready, merge! 🎉
+7. When ready, merge! 🎉

 ## Other items that need to be done after publishing Primer